 LinkedIn has a useful feature which allows you to use tags on your connections so you can organize connections into customers, prospects, partners and so on.
 To ‘Tag’ a contact, go to the ‘Connections’ section in LinkedIn, hover your cursor over the contacts’ information then click ‘Tag’.
 This is a precious tool for sales reps in the manufacturing industry, as you’ll be able to send targeted communications to your chosen categories.

 Before attending a tradeshow, look for the corresponding LinkedIn group.
 Once you add the event, you’ll have the opportunity to introduce yourself to delegates attending and invite them to visit you at your stand.
 Use Linkedin to schedule appointments prior to the event so you can maximize your return on investment.
 You can also invite delegates to your stand during the event to garner additional appointments.
 Remember to promote events you’re attending by going to LinkedIn, adding the event to your calendar and selecting the ‘share’ feature.
 Then send connection requests to the people you met to begin relationship building post-event.

-So there you have it, 5 tips to help you begin social selling.
+So there you have it, 5 LinkedIn sales tips to help you start selling via B2B social media.
 For a complete discussion on Social Selling download our eBook: 42 LinkedIn Inside Sales Tips.

 Are there any social selling tips you’d like to share?
 We’d love to hear them.

 This was a guest blog post provided by Lee Holsgrove, Account Executive, Insidesales.com.